 Some suggestions to get you started are below.
 You may also search on “Strategy” to see the full array of what is available.

-Rebecca Henderson, faculty member at Harvard Business School and board member at the Center of Higher Ambition, explains why it is a strategic imperative to think beyond profits when crafting strategy.
+Rebecca Henderson, faculty member at Harvard Business School and former board member at the Center for Higher Ambition Leadership, explains why it is a strategic imperative to think beyond profits when crafting strategy.

 In this video interview, Harvard Business School professor Michael Porter explains why companies must take the lead in bringing business and society back together to create shared value.
 The recognition is there among sophisticated business and thought leaders, he maintains, and promising elements of a new model are emerging.
 According to Porter, the solution lies in the principle of shared value, which involves creating economic value in a way that also creates value for society by addressing its needs and challenges.
 Businesses must reconnect company success with social progress.
 Shared value is not social responsibility, philanthropy, or even sustainability, but a new way to achieve economic success.
 It is not on the margin of what companies do but at the center.
 We believe that it can give rise to the next major transformation of business thinking.
 Porter has also written a Harvard Business Review article on the topic of Shared Value with Mark Kramer.